dopeboy/django-react-docker-heroku/README.md

 ## Misc

-If you want to clone this project and adjust the naming to be something other than 'django-react-docker-heroku', see below and substitute accordingly:
+If you want to clone this project and adjust the naming to be something other than 'django-react-docker-heroku', see below and substitute accordingly.
+For the DB_NAME, avoid hyphens else you'll need to do some escaping.
+Use underscores instead.

 ```
 mv ./server/django-react-docker-heroku/ ./server/<NAME>